Fall & Winter Outdoor Ideas 2020

 Whether you want to get out to explore the changing colors of oaks and maples, watch banana slugs and salamanders move across the damp earth, listen to the low roar of a gushing waterfall, or even camp overnight, here are some ideas for fall and winter outdoor opportunities.

 Don’t forget to visit the California State Parks COVID resources website to plan how you can recreate responsibly!

 The trails in Castle Rock State Park near Skyline Boulevard have many opportunities to see oaks and maples changing colors.
 Visit this Castle Rock Park Hikes page and scroll down to the Skyline, Saratoga Gap Loop hike.

 Henry Cowell Redwoods State Park is another great place to experience leaves changing colors, as well as beautiful redwoods.
 Visit this Henry Cowell Hiking page and scroll down the Meadow-River Loop for a hike that includes many deciduous trees including sycamores and box elders.

-Be prepared to check out these waterfalls once the winter rains get going:
+Be prepared to check out these waterfall hikes in the Bay Area once the winter rains get going:

 - Castle Rock Falls at Castle Rock State Park is along the Saratoga Gap Trail

 - Maple Falls at Forest of Nisene Marks